timbertson/autonose/readme.md

-# Sniffles - 'ze great plan:
+# Sniffles - The Plan:

 Sniffles is to be a python autotest-like tool. pyautotest already exists, but personally I've not had much luck with it, and by re-running everything all